Bloom syndrome

 Bloom syndrome (often abbreviated as BS in literature) is a rare autosomal recessive genetic disorder characterized by short stature, predisposition to the development of cancer, and genomic instability.
 BS is caused by mutations in the BLM gene which is a member of the RecQ DNA helicase family.
-Mutations in other members of this family, namely WRN and RECQL4, are associated with the clinical entities Werner syndrome and Rothmund–Thomson syndrome, respectively.
-More broadly, Bloom syndrome is a member of a class of clinical entities that are characterized by chromosomal instability, genomic instability, or both and by cancer predisposition.
+Mutations in genes encoding other members of this family, namely WRN and RECQL4, are associated with the clinical entities Werner syndrome and Rothmund–Thomson syndrome, respectively.
+More broadly, Bloom syndrome is a member of a class of clinical entities that are characterized by chromosomal instability, genomic instability, or both, and cancer predisposition.

 Cells from a person with Bloom syndrome exhibit a striking genomic instability that includes excessive crossovers between homologous chromosomes and sister chromatid exchanges (SCEs).
-The condition was discovered and first described by New York dermatologist Dr. David Bloom in 1954.
+New York dermatologist Dr. David Bloom discovered and first described the condition in 1954.

 Bloom syndrome has also appeared in the older literature as Bloom–Torre–Machacek syndrome.